 How does mediation help?

-Because it be complicated and take some time, property settlement is something to be undertaken as soon as possible after a couple decides to separate or divorce.
+Because it is complicated and takes some time, property settlement is something to be undertaken as soon as possible after a couple decides to separate or divorce.
 Married couples do not need to wait until they are divorced in order to decide what to do with shared property assets.

 Compared with going to court, mediation is a faster, cheaper and generally more satisfactory means of coming to a property settlement with your ex.
 The structured process, guided by an independent third party in the form of a qualified, experienced mediator, allows each of you to calmly and methodically go through the issues involved.